 The RStudio Team QuickStart VM is a virtual appliance file you can download here.
-Warning: It’s a large download, but it does enable you to explore the functionality of RStudio Server Pro, RStudio Connect and RStudio Package Manager on your own desktop (no server required!).
+Warning: It’s a large download, but it does enable you to explore the functionality of RStudio Workbench, RStudio Connect and RStudio Package Manager on your own desktop (no server required!).

 RStudio Team QuickStart VM requires Oracle VM VirtualBox - a free and open source virtualization product that runs on Mac, Windows, and other operating systems.
 The instructions for getting set up with VirtualBox and QuickStart are all available here.